unm-historiography/metahistory/essays/thematic/bibleVscience.md

 Despite his best efforts, Galileo still faced the wrath of the church; and they forced him to publicly recant his claims.
 To be clear, the Church did not have _scientific problems_ with what Galileo was claiming.
 They had no other evidence, or reason to think different from this claim, other than what they thought the Bible was saying.
 The church had a problem with him defying the final authority of the church.
 Galileo did as he was asked, but the damage was done and the seeds of doubt about how to understand the Bible were planted.

 This is what is referred by many as the **Conflict theory**.
 “On this view, Christianity is cast in the role of the oppressive and stultifying stepmother who held back the young, reasonable, and progressive maiden of science.
 Then science finally broke free from the oppressive Church and steadily added to our accumulated knowledge and quality of life.”
-(Blackwell, pg 3)
+(Stump, pg 3)

 ### Independence, calm before the storm

 Galileo’s discovery and claims against the literal interpretation of the Bible forced a major shift in the way that Science and the Bible interacted.
 This interaction is classified as **Independence**, and is where they both go their separate ways while not intersecting.
 “At other times in the history of Science and Christianity, the two sides were content to go about their own business without interfering with each other.”
-(Blackwell, pg 8)
+(Stump, pg 8)

 {% include figure.html
   class="img-right"